Galashians: Formation of the Society

-The Galashian society formed during the middle of 18th century when mountain Ingushes settled in the lowlands between Assa and Fortanga rivers.
-Orstkhoy, Tsorin, and Khamkhin (Ghalghaï) shahars played the greatest role in the formation of the Galashian society.
+The Galashian society formed in the second half of 18th century from the mountain Ingush that settled in lowlands between Assa and Fortanga rivers.
+The Orstkhoy and Ghalghai (Tsorin and Khamkhin) societies played the greatest role in the formation of the Galashian society.
+The settlements of the Galashians are first recorded on the map of 1768, where they are marked as Galachi at the confluence of the Assa river into the Sunzha river.

 Caucasian War

-During the Caucasian War, the Galashians actively participated on the side of Imamate and were commonly referred as un-ruly or half-conquered by the Russian Empire, as they never really did bow under the Russian rule and continued on making raids on Russian royal fortifications and settlements.
-Vilayet Kalay which was known in the Russian Empire as Galashkinskoe Naibstvo was established in March 1840 on the territory of Galashian society with the center of it being the village of Galashki, when the Galashian and Karabulak (Orstkhoy) societies joined the uprising of Chechnya and with their deputies together with Chechens solemnly swore allegiance to Imam Shamil in the large center village of Lesser Chechnya, Urus-Martan.
+During the Caucasian War, the Galashians bitterly resisted the Russian expansion in the region and were commonly referred as "un-ruly" or "half-conquered" by the Russian Empire, as they never really did bow under the Russian rule and continued on making raids on Russian royal fortifications and settlements.

+The Galashians actively participated on the side of Imamate, so on March 1840, the Galashian and Karabulak (Orstkhoy) societies participated in the uprising of Chechnya and with their deputies together with Chechens solemnly swore allegiance to Imam Shamil in the large center village of Lesser Chechnya, Urus-Martan, thus becoming part of the Imamate.

+As the letter of Muhammad Amin Asiyalav dating back to October 1848 states, the Naib of Vilayet Kalay (Galashkinskoe Naibstvo) was selected Muhammad-Mirza Anzorov, a Kabardian naib, who also at the time ruled Minor Chechnya as the district of Imamate:

 The Galashians were conquered in the end of Caucasian War after numerous punitive expeditions.